LOCAL MECHANIC REPAIRS MANUAL AND AUTOMATIC TRANSMISSIONS IN GREENFIELD & HALES CORNERS

 Common Mistakes That Can Ruin Your Transmission:

 - Forgetting to service your transmission regularly.
-Dirt and contaminates can build up inside, causing your transmission to run sluggishly.
+Dirt and contaminants can build up inside, causing your transmission to run sluggishly.
 Have it serviced every 30-60,000 miles with a transmission fluid change or a complete flush.

 - Running low on transmission fluid.
 Transmission fluid is the most important component to monitor regularly.
 It’s required to lubricate all the parts within your transmission (hundreds of them), provide hydraulic fluid pressure, and cool the transmission from the heat that it generates.